Yshayy/k8s-configuration-with-deno/main.md

 - Quick recap of kubernetes resource model
 - YAMLs, Helm and the mess we're in
-- Deno for the resque
+- Deployment configuration in Deno
-- Summart & Questions
+- Summary

 <!-- 3m --->